 ZORP houses the capabilities to draw and process data from internal applications.
 Therefore, the easy and seamless integrations can be paired with ERP systems or more internal systems via REST API functionalities.

-ZORP achieves seamless integrations through Actions, essentially a WYSIWYG interface for API integrations.
+ZORP achieves seamless integrations through Automations, essentially a WYSIWYG interface for API integrations.
 Interfacing an external system means sending a delivery update SMS to the customer, document upload to CRM, or task status update.
 All this data can be pushed to the external system via the Actions interface.